shellyscheng/Simple-Java-Programs/README.md

 Most of the code here from 2016 when I first studied Java

 ## LinkedList Graphical user interface (GUI)
 Write a class for managing a linked list of strings in alphabetical order.
 Use the class in a program to keep an alphabetical list of animals.
 Include an appropriate GUI for input and output.
 There should be at least be a text field for inputting an animal name and buttons for performing the following tasks: Add a name, Delete a name, Find a name, List all names.
 The output should appear in a JTextArea that is scrollable.
-You may want to display the list after each operation.
+You may want to display the list after each operation

+## Two Stack Queue
+Build a queue out of two completely separate stacks, S1 and S2.
+Enqueue operations happen by pushing the data on to stack 1.
+Dequeue operations are completed with a pop from stack 2.
+Obviously you will have to find some way to get the input stack information over to the output stack.
+Your job is to figure out how and when to do that, using only push and pop operations.

 ## PermutationBox